culture

 Meal Times and Habits

+Breakfast is light and quick.
 Most Spaniards have "cafe con leche" (coffee with milk) and "tostada" (toast) with olive oil and tomato, or butter and jam.
 This happens at home or at a cafe before work.

-Expect a full meal: starter, main course, dessert, and coffee.
+Lunch is the main event.
+Expect a full meal with a starter, main course, dessert, and coffee.
 Many Spaniards take two hours for lunch, either at a restaurant or going home.
-The "menu del dia" (daily menu) offers a multi-course meal for €10-15.
+The "menu del dia" (daily menu) offers a multi-course meal for around €12-16.

+Dinner is lighter than lunch and never before 9pm.
 Eating at 10pm or 11pm is completely normal.
 Many restaurants don't even open for dinner until 8:30pm.

 Never rush to leave after eating.
+Order another coffee, keep talking.

-Don't forget to experiment with Spanish drinks too!
+Don't forget to experiment with Spanish drinks too.

 The siesta is famous but widely misunderstood.